 *Some courses require students to participate in on campus workshops.
 On campus workshops will be held on campus four Saturdays per semester.
 Courses with an on campus workshop are denoted with an asterisk(*) in the program structure

-The online Bachelor of Science in Industrial Technology curriculum is designed for students who want to prepare for employment leading to supervisory and management positions in the production, automation, maintenance or logistics areas of industry.
+The online Bachelor of Science in Industrial Technology curriculum is designed for students who want to prepare for employment leading to supervisory and management positions in the production, automation, or maintenance areas of industry.
 The role of the Industrial Technology graduate is that of a facilitator of ideas from senior management to the production floor.
 Successful completion of the four-year online curriculum would provide an excellent background in science, mathematics, design and human relations.
 This is coupled with the practical use of automated machinery and the associated tools, as well as knowledge of industrial manufacturing processes, materials and logistics.

 Students can choose from two concentrations: